sobingt/rhizome/README.md

 Rhizome
 =======

-Comprehensive framework for participatory democracy and place-based deliberation.
+A framework for civic engagement and local deliberation.

 Rhizome was started by a multidisciplinary team of researchers from the [Social Apps Lab](http://socialappslab.com/) at [UC Berkeley](http://berkeley.edu/).